influxdata/docs-v2/content/v2.0/query-data/flux/geo/filter-by-region.md

 ```

 ### polygon
-Define a polygonal region with an object containing the latitude and longitude for
+Define a polygonal region with a record containing the latitude and longitude for
 each point in the polygon:

-- **points**: points that define the custom polygon _(Array of objects)_
+- **points**: points that define the custom polygon _(Array of records)_

-    Define each point with an object containing the following properties:
+    Define each point with a record containing the following properties:

       - **lat**: latitude in decimal degrees (WGS 84) _(Float)_
       - **lon**: longitude in decimal degrees (WGS 84) _(Float)_